Strajk/tpyo/README.md

 **Repo full of stupid mistakes**, to verify that _your editor is checking for them_.

+❤️ Repo is work in progress, and still growing.

 Do a fulltext search for `🚨` emoji, your editor should detect errors there.

 ![screnshot.png](screenshot)